BONUS! Each Quart and Gallon size Kit order includes:

 The gelcoat without wax is used for layups when you want the initial layer of gelcoat to remain tacky to the touch while you're laying reinforcement plies on top in order to create a strong chemical bond in the laminate.
 If you use unwaxed gelcoat as the finish coating, you must spray PVA (polyvinyl alcohol) over it or use wax paper or some other means to effect a proper cure.

 The gelcoat with wax is used for an air dry post-applied application.
 The wax additive rises to the surface, making a film that creates an air barrier, allowing the final gelcoat layer to cure properly.

-Mixing instructions depend on the temperature and preferable dry times.
-The higher percentage of catalyst, the faster it will dry.
+MIXING DIRECTIONSs: NOTE: The higher the percentage of catalyst, the faster the gelcoat will dry.
 Air and surface temperature will also affect the drying of the gelcoat.
 The colder the air temperature, the higher the percentage of catalyst you should use.
-Do not go below 1/2% or above 2%.

 If using a wooden mixing stick, place the stick in the resin before adding catalyst so the wood doesn't absorb the catalyst.